 Chamomile:The Wonder Herb

 I absolutely love this herb.
 When my daughter Brianna was a few weeks old she was crying every evening at the same time (characteristic of gas/colic).
+We tried everything: rocking, bouncing, stroller rides, white noise and nothing worked!
 Our Pediatrician recommended .5oz of Chamomile Tea.
 She stopped crying the minute I gave it to her.
 I gave it to her anytime I saw signs of gassiness or discomfort and this herb worked wonders!
 No more crying, no more kicking her legs in pain.
-She was new baby, I couldn’t believe how well this worked.
+It was like she was new baby, I couldn’t believe how well this worked.
 I gave her the chamomile tea very diluted, if you make it too strong your baby may reject it.
 This is my favorite Chamomile Tea.
 It is very smooth, plus it’s organic.
 The best part, you can get it for a great price on Amazon, a little over $3/box.
 Try giving the Chamomile tea a little at a time to see how your baby tolerates it.
 Although I have never heard of any dangers, please check with your Pediatrician before you take any of my advice.

 Colic, gas, sore tummy